dschoorl/playlists/README.md

 Spotify-web-api to name a few smaller frameworks that were new to me.

 I will continue to support this project.
 My original goal was to use this project as a playground for new technologies, but recently I am trying to find a balance between productivity and experimenting with new technologies.
 As a result I switched back from Kotlin to Java 17 and from ElasticSearch to MariaDb.

-I would like to add a Web GUI to improve the user experience.
-This will probably use a Javascript framework like Angular or React.

 I have some additional ideas to add to the program, more in the area of functional requirements, like
 1. Improve the algorithm that detects if a song is already in a playlist or not